CatenaTools/documentation/Writerside/topics/Modules-Services.md

 >
 > **The <tooltip term="services list">services list</tooltip> is not processed in order.
 Modules are first included, then modules are excluded at the end.**
+>
+> To force include a specific service from a group which has been excluded, prefix the service with a `+`, ex:
+`--services @all,-@CatenaExamples,+ExampleTransientService`

 ## External module libraries